 The Health and Safety Executive's press release issued after conclusion of the trial of Michael's employer stated:

 "Michael Adamson's death could have been prevented had his employer ensured that safe working practices were being carried out in accordance with the company's own written procedures.
 Managers and supervisors in this industry must take active steps to ensure that their electricians work safely".

-Louise doesn't want any other family to have to hear something like this which is why she now devotes time to telling her brother's story in workplaces around the UK and beyond.
+Put simply: I don't want any other family to have to hear something like this and so now devote my time to telling his story throughout the UK and beyond.